mkforge/homebrew-mkforge/README.md

 ## Contributing

 If you encounter any issues with the formula itself, please open an issue in this repository.
-For mktools-related issues, please use the [main repository's issue tracker](https://github.com/amenophis1er/mktools/issues).
+For MKForge-related issues, please use our [support page](https://mkforge.github.io/support).

 ## License

-This formula is released under the same license as [mktools](https://github.com/amenophis1er/mktools). ization
+This formula is released under the same license as [MKForge](https://mkforge.github.io).